nalufambikuluthum256/Eng-final-project-group-20/README.md

  ## overview
 Malaria continues to be a major global health challenge especially in tropical and subtropical regions.Accurate trend predictins can support early intervetions and improve public health outcomes.this project uses AI and data analyticsto forecast malaria casetrends
 ### features
-machine learning models
+machine learning models,
-local datasets for regional analysis
+local datasets for regional analysis,
-Google maps
+Google maps,
-open ai
+open ai,
 #### technologies
-programming languages
+programming languages,
-data sources such as WHO
+data sources such as WHO,
-HTML and CSS
+HTML and CSS,
-Artificial intelligence
+Artificial intelligence,